No Mercy: How A Kansas Town Is Grappling With Its Hospital's Closure

 By nearly any social and economic measure, southeastern Kansas is "arguably the most troubled part of the entire state," said Dr. Gianfranco Pezzino, senior fellow at the Kansas Health Institute.
 While the health needs are great, it's not clear how to pay for them.

-Health care's 'very startling' evolution
+Health care's "very startling" evolution

 Reta Baker described the farm she grew up on, south of town, as "a little wide place in the road."
 She applied to the Mercy school of nursing in 1974, left after getting married and came back in 1981 to take a job as staff nurse at the hospital.
 She has "been here ever since," 37 years — the past decade as the hospital president.